Literary Fiction Genres

 This is a popular descriptive category.
 Such tales become part of a long series of novels (and often, short stories) whose publication can span decades, and be picked up by new authors after the originator's passing.
 For example, Terry Brooks' "Shannara" series joined up with his later "Knight of the Word" novels, for a vast future history.
 David Eddings' voluminous "Belgariad" series is another.

 Superhero fantasy needs no introduction.
-Whether in films or comic books or novels, characters such as Superman and Thor are familiar indeed.
+Whether in films or comic books or novels, characters such as Superman, Thor, and Iron Man are familiar indeed.
 Some authors will create their own new superheroes, incorporating familiar tropes.
 Michael Stackpole's novel In Hero Years, I'm Dead is a well-thought-out example.
 (Such protagonists may gain their special abilities from magic or technology or alien birth, or something else, and usually these will far exceed anything deemed plausible by science.)